 |Darwin Green, B.Sc., M.Sc., P.Geo

 Vice President Exploration

 Darwin Green has been involved in the business of mineral exploration since 1994 and brings a strong technical background in evaluating and exploring gold and base metal systems.
-He has experience in Canada, USA and Latin America, including several years managing gold exploration programs in Red Lake, Ontario for Rubicon Minerals Corporation, and overseeing a major underground exploration program as VP Exploration for Niblack Mining Corporation at the Niblack VMS deposit in Southeast Alaska.
-Mr. Green was co-recipient of the 2008 Commissioner's Award for Project Excellence by the Alaska State Mine Permitting Team for his role at Niblack.
+He has developed a broad network within the industry from his mineral exploration experience in Canada, USA and Latin America.
+Prior to joining Constantine, Darwin was the recipient of the 2008 Commissioner's Award for Project Excellence by the State of Alaska for his role overseeing a major underground exploration program at the Niblack VMS project.
 After receiving his B.Sc (1995) from the University of British Columbia, Darwin completed his M.Sc (2001) at Carleton University, Ottawa.
 His M.Sc research on the Palmer VMS Project contributed to the South Wall and RW Zone discoveries.

 |Aris Morfopoulos, B.Comm.
 (Hons.)